esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 which means that we don't care if a message is delivered to a RabbitMQ server.
-If [`publisher confirms`](#publisher-confirms) are enabled and a message couldn't be delivered to the server for some reason (the server sent negative acknowledgement/didn't sent it at all or there was a channel exception) the module just updates appropriate metrics and print some log messages.
-Notice that there might be situations when a message silenty gets lost.
+If [`publisher confirms`](#publisher-confirms) are enabled and a message couldn't be delivered to the server for some reason (the server sent negative acknowledgment/didn't sent it at all or there was a channel exception) the module just updates appropriate metrics and prints some log messages.
+Notice that there might be situations when a message silently gets lost.

 ### Type of exchanges